-Dutch ovens are an absolute must for camping.
+Dutch Ovens are an absolute must for camping.
 Whether you plan on car camping or are embracing the world of van life, they will revolutionise what and how you are able to cook on the fire.

-Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
-This helps cover the cost of running this blog.
+Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, although the price is the same for you.
+This helps cover the cost of running this blog and keeps all resources free to access.
 Thanks for your support!

 Camping Dutch Ovens